 In addition to her dance training and performance work with the Royal Winnipeg Ballet, Akimbo Dance Company and One World Actors Centre Michelle has extensive experience directing dance faculties in Canada, the UK and Middle East and has won choreography awards for her ballet pieces at various competitions.

 Michelle has taught dance for over 25 years and is a passionate instructor who seeks to develop a strong technical foundation in dancers as well as nurture their creativity and love for the discipline of ballet and joy of performance.

 Tamara Ryan Telford

-An award winning choreographer and teacher, Tamara has taught dance and vocals for over 20 years.
-Tamara attended Simon Fraser University and received her Associate Degree in Theatre from Vancouver Island University.
-Tamara brings to the table a deal of professional performance experience – both in Canada and the US.
+An award-winning choreographer and teacher, Tamara has taught dance and vocals for over 24 years.
+She attended Simon Fraser University and received her associate degree in theatre from Vancouver Island University.
+Tamara brings to the table a great deal of professional performance experience both in Canada and the US.
 She was involved in the first productions at the Chemainus Theatre and performed with the Victoria Operatic society, Vancouver Operatic Society, Thunder Bay Theatre and Showcase theatre.
-She created the musical theatre program at Gemini Dance Studios and has worked as a director for Rainbow Youth Theatre.
+She created the musical theatre program at Gemini Dance studios and has worked as a director for Rainbow Youth Theatre.
 Tamara is known for her amazing work with children.
 Her staging, creativity and imaginative pieces draw out the uniqueness of each dancer while producing well-rounded and confident performers both on and off the stage.
 Several musical theatre students have gone on to excel professionally which has been so inspiring to watch and know that Tamara has played an important role in their success.
 This year, in addition to her regular classes,

 Sandra Barker, AIDT Advanced